 Applying automation to an end-to-end process may require interaction with one or more business applications to push/pull data in order to utilise business information.
 System integration enables business applications to share information and act as a coordinated whole, essentially singing from the same hymn sheet.
 This ensures that the benefits of these different information assets can be realised, delivers a pleasant user experience, and maximises ROI in terms of gained efficiencies, increased productivity, compliance, and cost savings.

-Proper integration ensures the business information flows seamlessly across these disparate systems so it can be utilised by business processes, thereby reducing risk for these systems becoming information silos.
+Proper system integration ensures the business information flows seamlessly across these disparate systems so it can be utilised by business processes, thereby reducing risk for these systems becoming information silos.

-Integrations should always be planned carefully as, without it the resulting pain can be felt later in the application lifecycle in terms of end user frustration, lack of user confidence, data duplication and possible data integrity issues.
+System integrations should always be planned carefully as, without it the resulting pain can be felt later in the application lifecycle in terms of end user frustration, lack of user confidence, data duplication and possible data integrity issues.
 Automation platforms that poorly integrate with other systems can undo the efficiencies gained in the first place and could wipe out all expected benefits from the automation platform.

-When it comes to integration there is no simple answer!
+When it comes to system integration there is no simple answer!
 One must look at the business requirements, understand the systems to be integrated, current application landscape and then devise an approach which will work most effectively.

 Consider the use case of Digital Mailroom automation.
 Inbound communications are received via various channels like paper, email, Web forms, EDI, and social media which require capture, classification, data extraction, validation, and routing to the right line of business system.
 Customers could be sending order forms via email or post, which require tagging with the correct customer account, extraction of order information and channelling to the Order Processing system.
 Invalid orders will require notification back to the customers with the identified issues.
-Register for the Webinar.
-We are running a low-slide webinar discussion on how using a low-code technology platform can enable significant opportunities for improving customer experience, reduce costs and provide better management insight when processing orders.
-Registration details can be found here.

 The following diagram illustrates a number of applications residing in the ecosystem all of which rely upon smooth information sharing for the automation solution to work.